annacjacobson/207_FinalProject_Askeladden/README.md

 Slide deck from in-class presentation of project.

 ### 5. Data
 a. ira_tweets_english.csv - The troll dataset, used in the Initial Dataset Creation notebook.
 b. real_news_wfox.csv - The real news dataset, used in the Initial Dataset Creation notebook.
 c. news_tweets_big.csv - The combined real/troll news dataset, used in the main notebook.
-    Note that the original troll tweet dataset published by Twitter is not included in this repo due to size limitations.
+Note that the original troll tweet dataset published by Twitter is not included in this repo due to GitHub's file size limitations.